St. Louis Blues–Philadelphia Flyers brawl: After the brawl

 According to Gary Miller, a sportswriter for the St. Louis Post-Dispatch who was present at the game, the police initially wanted to place the entire Blues team under arrest, and multiple players were placed in handcuffs.
 While there was some discussion on cancelling the game, the police eventually reached an agreement with the referees to allow the game to finish.
 However, the brawl caused a delay to the start of the third period, (Note: Sources vary on the length of this delay.
-Contemporary reporting from the Associated Press stated that the delay was 45 minutes, while a 2023 article in the St. Louis Post-Dispatch states that the delay was 25 minutes long.) due in part to the fact that the Blues' athletic trainer had to spend time resharpening ice skates that had been dulled by players walking on the concrete in the stands.
+Contemporary reporting from the Associated Press stated that the delay was 45 minutes, while a 2023 article in the St. Louis Post-Dispatch states that the delay was 25 minutes long.) in part because the Blues' athletic trainer had to spend time resharpening ice skates that had been dulled by players walking on the concrete in the stands.
 Because Arbour had had pieces of his clothing removed, damaged, and bloodied, he coached the third period while wearing a t-shirt and a sport jacket.
 In the third period, the Blues rallied and scored three unanswered goals from players Roberto, Unger, and Gary Sabourin, to beat the Flyers 3–2.